 Fessa di Smerillo

-The Fessa is a Canyon of shingled origins that opened in the western side of Monte Falcone around 3.5 million years ago.
+The Fessa is a Canyon of shingled origins that opened on the western side of Monte Falcone around 3.5 million years ago.
 Right here, many fossil remains have been found and then preserved in the Museum of Fossils and Minerals.
-It is possible to walk through the narrow passage only one person at a time, then you will get to a path starting from the viewpoint of Smerillo down to the ancient access road of the village and going up in the opposite side.
-This is an itinerary for all seasons, it has no particular difficulty and lasts about 40 minutes, with a height difference of 70 metres.
+It is possible to walk through the narrow passage only one person at a time; then you will get to a path starting from the viewpoint of Smerillo down to the ancient access road of the village and going up on the opposite side.
+This is an itinerary for all seasons; it has no particular difficulty and lasts about 40 minutes, with a height difference of 70 meters.
 Another opportunity to explore the extraordinary wood of Smerillo!

 Here are some tips about major events in Smerillo!
-In July there is the festival ‘Words of the Mountain’ (Le parole della montagna), a kermesse dedicated to art, philosophy, poetry, cinema and literature.
-In August the 15th there is the now-famous outdoor cinema show, whereas during the 2nd Sunday of September local people celebrates St. Nicholas Day.
-On the 3rd Sunday of October people meet at the main square for the Chestnut Festival, with stands full of typical sweets and specialties based on chestnuts, such as jam, ice cream, caciù (handmade ravioli typical of Le Marche), and chestnut skewers with honey and chocolate.
-There are also the classic roasted chestnuts accompanied by a glass of good local wine.
+In July, there is the festival ‘Words of the Mountain’ (Le parole della Montagna), a kermesse dedicated to art, philosophy, poetry, cinema, and literature.
+On August the 15th, there is the now-famous outdoor cinema show, whereas during the 2nd Sunday of September, local people celebrate St. Nicholas Day.
+On the 3rd Sunday of October, people meet at the main square for the Chestnut Festival, with stands full of typical sweets and specialties based on chestnuts, such as jam, ice cream, caciù (handmade ravioli typical of Le Marche), and chestnut skewers with honey and chocolate.
+A glass of good local wine also accompanies the classic roasted chestnuts.

-Surely it has less to do with nature, but shopping lovers would find it interesting to know that in this area there are many outlets of famous brands, especially of footwear.
-Maybe you can leave this tip to the end of your stay, before coming back to daily life 😉 I would definitely suggest a stop in Montegranaro, Sant’Elpidio a Mare or Porto San Giorgio.
+Surely it has less to do with nature, but shopping lovers would find it interesting to know that there are many famous brands, especially of footwear in this area.
+Maybe you can leave this tip to the end of your stay; before coming back to daily life, I would definitely suggest a stop in Montegranaro, Sant’Elpidio a Mare, or Porto San Giorgio.
 In the area of Macerata, the most famous city for shopping is Civitanova Marche.